-Many Windows system files and registry keys are owned by the
+Many Windows system files, registry keys, and services are owned by the

 SYSTEM (a.k.a LocalSystem) account, which has a high privilege level.
 If you need to modify a registry key owned by the

 SYSTEM account, there are at least two options.

 The first option that comes to your mind is to take ownership of the corresponding registry key, assign yourself Full Control permissions.
 Once the registry key or the values are updated, revert the permissions and ownership to

 There is, however, an easier option.
 You can run the program — e.g., the Command Prompt or the Registry Editor under the